-The tagged elements should be in a termbase (see the keyterm feature of WhP)
+The tagged elements should be in a termbase (see the keyterm feature of WhP).

-4. Corrected errors still keep occuring
+4. Corrected errors still keep occurring

 Your reviewers or your customer spot translation errors.
 You get them corrected.
-Nonetheless they reoccur in the next translation project.
+Nonetheless, they reoccur in the next translation project.